jie-meng/training_image_generator/README.md

 ### 8. Generate test image

-First select the objects you want to put into the test images.
-You can select either single or multiple object.
+First input how many test images you want to generated for each item.

-Then input how many images you want to generated.
+Then input the maximize item count in one image.

 Test image would be generated under the directory _generated/test_image_.